• Home

 Do I need to seal my DIY cake stand?

 Yes!
-If you’re using chalk paint, you’ll definitely want to apply wax to seal the finished piece because chalk paint is porous.
-As PLAID mentions on their product page, “If left unsealed, the paint can receive scratches and look unappealing.”
+If you’re using chalk paint, you’ll definitely want to apply clear wax to seal the finished piece because chalk paint is porous.
+As PLAID mentions on its product page, “If left unsealed, the paint can receive scratches and look unappealing.”

 Pin it for later!